TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

-each learning objective on a scale between 1 and 5 where 1 indicates that you are emerging as a learner for the objective and 5 indicates that you are developer who expertly completes tasks associated with the learning objective and are prepared to effectively teach it to others.
+each learning objective on a scale between 1 and 5 where 1 indicates that you are emerging as a learner for the objective and 5 indicates that you are developer who expertly completes tasks associated with the learning objective and who is prepared to effectively teach it to others.

 - **SE-1**: While working in a team, can effectively design, implement, evaluate, improve, and document a solution to a problem delivered as a